zhuang-li/JDQnA/README.md

 ## To do

-Try to calculate the query similarity with word embeeding or a siamese network instead of the tfidf and see if it can achieve a better performance.
+Try to calculate the query similarity with word embeding or a siamese network instead of the tfidf and see if it can achieve a better performance.